aip-dev/google.aip.dev/aip/cloud/new.md

 There are 2 types of policies, _dedicated_ and _shared_.

 A _dedicated_ policy shares an identifier with the resource it is bound to.
 IAM policies in GCP are an example of dedicated polices.
-Users "set" the policy on directly on the resource they intend it to apply to, and all children of the resource inherit the policy.
+Users "set" the policy directly on the resource they intend it to apply to, and all children of the resource inherit the policy.